cloudmesh-community/book/chapters/prg/python/opencv/secchi.md

 Record the video on the robot

-We have actually done this for you and will provide you with images and videos if you are interested in analyzing them.
+We have done this for you and will provide you with images and videos if you are interested in analyzing them.
 See @fig:secchi-histogram

 ## Step 2: Analyse the images from the Video

-For now we just selected 4 images from the video
+For now, we just selected 4 images from the video

 ```python
 import cv2